-The data provide little information about the scale of the population, necessitating the use of a prior on catchability to maintain stable model results.
+The data provide little information about the scale of the population, necessitating the use of a prior on catchability of the WCGBT Survey to maintain stable model results.
 During the review panel the prior was updated from the one developed in the 2007 Longnose Skate stock assessment to better account for Big Skate occurrences in shallower water than the surveyed region, but further refinement of this prior could be considered in the future.